 - Refactored Testing Infrastructure: Grails' testing infrastructure is now completely pluggable to new providers.
 The default JUnit provider is still present, but new testing providers can be implemented that can be run in specific phases (such as 'unit', 'integration' and 'functional' phases).
 There is already a Spock plugin that takes advantage of this new infrastructure, allowing BDD style testing.

 - Pluggable Web Containers: Grails now allows different development time containers to be installed and plugins for both Tomcat and Jetty are available.

-In addition to these headliners there are literally hundreds of bug fixes and small improvements some of which are described in much more detail in the release notes.
-Grails 1.2 can be downloaded from the Grails site at the usual place.
+In addition to these headliners there are literally hundreds of bug fixes and small improvements some of which are described in much more detail in the release notes

 As well as the continued, significant contributions to the release from the community, one of the most enjoyable aspect about this release has been the active collaboration amongst the Spring, Tomcat, SpringSource Tool Suite, Groovy and Grails teams at SpringSource.
 Having all that knowledge under one roof has helped at every stage of the project life cycle.

 Thanks to everyone involved, happy holidays / new year and enjoy the release!